 CMA members will receive our monthly CMA e-newsletter.
 Exclusive updates may be emailed to members on occasion.

 Please send an email to firstname.lastname@example.org.

-Membership discounts on kids’ camps are offered to Family of 4 memberships and higher.
-Camp discounts do not apply to individual adult or senior memberships.
+Membership discounts on kids’ camps are offered to Pair, Pod and Winter’s Circle membership levels.
+Camp discounts do not apply to individual memberships.

 Winter the Dolphin

 She is a female dolphin, just like her best friend Hope.